bmos/FG-CoreRPG-Coins-Weight/README.md

 # Features
 It does this by adding a "Coins" inventory item of the appropriate weight and setting the cost of this item to the total value of all coins.
 This "Coins" inventory entry can be marked uncarried or put into a bag of holding (if using my [extraplanar containers](https://www.fantasygrounds.com/forums/showthread.php?67126-PFRPG-Extraplanar-Containers) extension) to negate the weight.
-To define the weight and value of additional denominations, edit the ext file attached to [this post](https://www.fantasygrounds.com/forums/showthread.php?67228-CoreRPG-Coins-Weight&p=588689&viewfull=1#post588689).
+If you use this extension with a ruleset that it doesn't have support for yet, it will post a message in the chat with the detected ruleset name.
+Please include this in any requests for more denominations to be added.
+To define the weight and value of additional denominations yourself—such as for homebrew currencies—edit the ext file attached to [this post](https://www.fantasygrounds.com/forums/showthread.php?67228-CoreRPG-Coins-Weight&p=588689&viewfull=1#post588689).
 Ask for help if you need it.

 # Included ruleset definitions:
 *Pathfinder/3.5E*: pp, gp, sp, cp